Gauravsss/moode-mhs35-touch/README.md

 - Raspberry Pi 5, 1GB RAM
 - moOde Audio 10.3.3
 - GoodTFT MHS-3.5inch SPI display (ILI9486 panel, XPT2046 touch controller)

+## Re-running after updates

+If you pull future changes to this repo:

+git pull
+chmod +x install.sh
+./install.sh
+sudo reboot

+install.sh is idempotent — safe to re-run any time (it only appends config.txt lines if missing, and overwrites config files with the repo's version each time).